chiemezie1/alx-system_engineering-devops/0x07-networking_basics/README.md

 A WAN is a geographically-dispersed collection of LANs.
 A network device called a router connects LANs to a WAN.
 In IP networking, the router maintains both a LAN address and a WAN address.
 A WAN differs from a LAN in several important ways.
 Most WANs (like the internet) aren't owned by a single organization.
 Instead, WANs exist under collective or distributed ownership and management.
 WANs tend to use technology like ATM, Frame Relay, and X.25 for connectivity over the longer distances.

+## MAC and IP address

+### Media Access Control (MAC) Address
+A MAC address is a string of characters that identifies a device on a network.
+It’s tied to a key connection device in your computer called the network interface card, or NIC.
+The NIC is essentially a computer circuit card that makes it possible for your computer to connect to a network.
+A NIC turns data into an electrical signal that can be transmitted over the network.

+Every NIC has a hardware address that’s known as a MAC address.
+Whereas IP addresses are associated with a networking software called TCP/IP, MAC addresses are linked to the hardware of network adapters.

+Manufacturers assign a MAC address to a network adapter when it is produced.
+It is hardwired or hard-coded onto your computer’s NIC and is unique to it.
+Something called the Address Resolution Protocol (ARP) translates an IP address into a MAC address.
+Think of the ARP as a passport that takes data from an IP address through an actual piece of computer hardware.

+### Internet Protocol (IP) Address
+IP address is the unique identifying number assigned to every device connected to the internet.
+An IP address definition is a numeric label assigned to devices that use the internet to communicate.

+#### IPv4 and IPv6 Addresses

+There are two flavors of IP Addresses that can be used on a network.
+The first, and the version that the Internet and most routers are currently configured for, is IPv4 or Internet Protocol version 4.
+This version uses 32-bit addresses, which limits the amount of addresses to 4,294,967,296 possible unique addresses.
+Some of these addresses, about 290 million, are also reserved for special purposes.
+Due to the popular growth of the Internet there has been concern that the pool of possible addresses would be exhausted in the near future.
+With this in mind, a new version of IP addresses was developed called IPv6, or Internet Protocol version 6, that would change the address size from 32-bit address to 128-bit addresses.
+This change would allow for generous IP address allocations to networks without any foreseeable problem with the amount of addresses available.
+In order to use IPv6 addresses, though, existing routers and hardware would need to be upgraded or configured to use this new version of IP addresses.